dlurton/anode/THOUGHTS.md

  - g++-7
  - (set CC & CXX)
  - uuid-dev

 In order to support a REPL thingy, will need to support executing any statement in the global scope like any interpreted language.
 These types of statements can generate errors while compiling to object code if desired.

+Idea for compiler warning:
+    when cast<>() is used but the result is then implicitly cast again...

 ### Principals of the language: